 4. Who should decide on candidates for the program?

 The pastor and/or parish pastoral staff is best able to identify likely candidates for the program.
 It should be kept in mind that this is a program meant to benefit those in parish ministry and, while it is beneficial for a participant to attend this program first, the ten-week program is not a prerequisite for entrance into the Lay Ministry Program at a later time.
 In some cases a potential participant may enroll with the Pastoral Institute directly.

 5. What is the format of a typical class session?

 The ten sessions follow a similar format.
 There is prayer, vocabulary related to the session, a class activity, small group and/or large group discussion, lecture input and wrap up of the session.

 6. How many participants should a parish choose for this program?

-Usually, parishes will decide themselves how many participants each will send to the program.
+Usually, parishes will decide themselves how many participants to send to the program.
 The optimum number of persons taking the program at a given site is 25-30.
-The minimum number necessary for presenting the program is twenty and the maximum is forty.
+The minimum number necessary for presenting the program is 20, and the maximum is 40.